Tell state lawmakers: Phase out inefficient light bulbs that contain toxic mercury

 Pennsylvania is uniquely positioned to tap into the clean energy economy that relies on homegrown renewable energy sources like wind and solar power, and prioritizes energy efficiency and conservation.
 PennEnvironment supports:

 Transitioning to 100% renewable energy: The science is clear—we need to transition Pennsylvania and the nation to 100% clean, renewable energy by 2050 if we’re going to prevent the worst impacts of climate change.
-Following on the heels of other states, legislation will be introduced to achieve this goal (HB100 and SB872 in the previous session).
+Following on the heels of other states, legislation will be introduced to achieve this goal (SB 422 and HB 1740).
 The General Assembly should move forward with this proposal as quickly as possible.

-Renewing Pennsylvania’s renewable energy law: The Alternative Energy Portfolio Standard (AEPS) requires all electricity suppliers in Pennsylvania to get a certain percentage of their energy from wind and solar power, yet the program’s clean energy requirements flatlined in May 2021, despite renewable energy being on the rise.
-The General Assembly should renew the AEPS and increase the clean energy requirements for solar and wind energy to 30% by 2030 in order to reduce climate and air pollution.
+Renewing Pennsylvania’s renewable energy law: The Alternative Energy Portfolio Standard (AEPS) requires all electricity suppliers in Pennsylvania to get a certain percentage of their energy from wind and solar power, yet the program’s clean energy requirements flatlined in May 2021.
+Unfortunately, Pennsylvania ranks 50th in the nation for percent growth in total solar, wind and geothermal generation since 2013 despite renewable energy being on the rise nationally.
+The General Assembly should renew the AEPS and increase the clean energy requirements for solar and wind energy to at least 30% by 2030 in order to reduce climate and air pollution.
+They can do this by passing SB 230, HB 1467, or similar legislation before the end of the session.

 Promoting state efficiency standards: Adopting energy efficiency standards for appliances, light bulbs, and commonly-used household products can have a significant impact on Pennsylvania’s energy and water use, in turn reducing air, water and climate pollution.
-The General Assembly should enact efficiency standards for appliances, light bulbs, and commonly-used household products (HB1185 and SB601 in the last session).
+The General Assembly should enact efficiency standards for appliances, light bulbs, and commonly-used household products (HB 1615 and SB 755).

 Helping communities invest in solar: To assist the transition to solar energy, Pennsylvania must increase access to solar energy for all residents.
 “Community Solar” allows multiple people, homeowners, or businesses to share energy from a single solar project, providing options for those who cannot put solar on their roofs because of physical or financial barriers.
 The General Assembly should enact Community Solar legislation.